-The 78th Legislature appointed a Water Conservation Task Force to study water conservation policies and best management practices.
-The Task Force reported their results to the 79th Legislature in 2005.
+78th Legislature appointed a Water Conservation Task Force to study water conservation policies and best management practices, and to report their results to the 79th Legislature in 2005.

 Establish funding for research in advanced conservation technologies.

 The Water Conservation Implementation Task Force identified numerous best management practices in TWDB Report 362 - Water Conservation Best Management Practices Guide.
 The Best Management Practices outlined that report were developed using information compiled from past research and studies along with information provided by the task force members.
 Additional water-saving technologies may still be developed in the future.